What is understanding from the "learning brain" point of view?

 The route to understanding includes these three key components: new information, prior knowledge, and meaningful connections.
 Below are some key points to consider about each of them, with some examples.

 Considering new information, prior knowledge, and meaningful connections:

 1. The new concept is explicit, distinct, and clear.

 It is helpful to present the new concept before learning - to establish familiarity, if possible even more than once.
 For example:

-- As a preview for the lesson - presenting just the concepts without explanations.
+As a preview for the lesson - presenting just the new concepts without in-depth explanations.

-- Give a straightforward explanation, rather than let students explore and discover.
-Making meaning by itself may be a demanding mental task.
+Give a straightforward explanation, rather than let students explore and discover.
+Making meaning by itself may be a demanding mental task (4)